 - Prioritize preventative care: A monthly flush with vinegar during the cooling season is the best way to prevent future clogs.
 If you've tried cleaning the line but still see water pooling or your AC shuts down, it's time to call a professional.

-Why You Should Clean Your AC Drain Line
+Why Bother Cleaning Your AC Drain Line?

 That small PVC pipe on the side of your house does more than just drip water on a hot day.
 It’s your AC’s condensate drain line, and it’s a critical part of your cooling system.
 When it’s working correctly, you probably don’t give it a second thought.
 But when it gets clogged, it can cause a surprising amount of trouble.
 Keeping this line clear is a simple but essential piece of home maintenance, especially here in the humid Corpus Christi climate where our air conditioners work overtime.